Product Support & Resources

 What does Lower Explosive Limit (LEL) mean?

-The Lower Explosive Limit (LEL) is the lowest concentration of gas in air that can ignite.
-DeNova Detect alarms are designed to activate at 10% LEL to provide early warning before gas reaches dangerous levels.
+The Lower Explosive Limit (LEL) is the lowest concentration of natural gas in air that can ignite.
+DeNova Detect alarms are designed to activate at 10% LEL to provide early warning before natural gas reaches dangerous levels.

 Gas Detector Battery & Power